 Since Arizona is a community property state, all your and your wife's community debts accumulated during the marriage are included in the Bankruptcy.
 I am assuming you are filing without your spouse for a good reason as the Trustee will be asking.
 Her debts she has accumulated prior to the...Read more »

 Generally, since the 2005 Bankruptcy Reforms, both federal and private student loans are presumed to be nondischargeable in bankruptcy unless there is an 'undue hardship.'
-This term is not defined by the code, and it has been left to the Courts all over the country to decide case by case what is...Read more »
+This term is not defined by the code, and it has been left to the Courts all over the country to decide case by...Read more »

 Based on these facts it is very likely you are noncollectable and do not need to file for Bankruptcy.
 However, if you want to explore how bankruptcy can help, you should contact legal aid to see if you qualify for their free legal services.